Back to Blog

 • A named human supervisor.
 Every e-mployee reports to a person who notices the day its quality drops — not at the quarterly review.
 No supervisor, no seat.

 • An explicit failure protocol.
 Decide in advance what happens the first time the e-mployee is confidently wrong.
 The teams that survive have already rehearsed the failure; the ones that don't get surprised by it in production.
+NIST's own risk framework calls this out as its own subcategory: "contingency processes are in place to handle failures or incidents in third-party data or AI systems deemed to be high-risk" (GOVERN 6.2) — a failure protocol is not optional caution, it is what the standard expects to already exist.

 • A refresh cadence for inputs.
 Every AI worker depends on context, data, or instructions that go stale.
 Someone must own the refresh, or the e-mployee degrades on a schedule nobody is watching.